LEEYJ1021/sadaf/README.md

 ## 📌 Version note (v5.1 → working-paper edition)

-This edition reorganizes the v5.1 engineering README into a self-contained working-paper narrative and corrects two numerical inconsistencies found by re-checking every reported figure against the captured pipeline log (`readme/README_v4_full.md`, the raw stdout of `01_eda.py → 09_robustness.py`, treated throughout as the source of truth):
+This edition reorganizes the v5.1 engineering README into a self-contained working-paper narrative, adds publication-quality architecture diagrams (§3, §4), and corrects two numerical inconsistencies found by re-checking every reported figure against the captured pipeline log (`readme/README_v4_full.md`, the raw stdout of `01_eda.py → 09_robustness.py`, treated throughout as the source of truth):

 | # | Issue | Resolution |
 |---|-------|------------|